ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Relative Abundance Today

 After the Atlas period, Prof. Dave Wagner found a large number of Dion Skippers in Sheffield: 20+, July 1993, and 30+ at the same location in July 1994 (MBC records).
-Alerted by these reports, and with the beginning of annual NABA butterfly counts in 1994, MBC members have been logging more and more sightings of Dions, although not necessarily increasing numbers.
-Chart 104 includes the early 1990’s reports and subsequent MBC records through 2009.
+Alerted by these reports, butterfly observers began looking for and finding more and more Dion Skippers, particularly on the three Berkshire NABA Counts, which coincide with this species' flight time (Stichter 2009a).

 State Distribution and Locations

-MBC records show sighting reports from six towns: North Adams, Savoy, Richmond, Hinsdale, Sheffield, Northampton (Florence), Williamsburg and Cummington.
-The finding of a colony in North Adams was significant, because it marks the northernmost extension of the Dion Skipper in this state.
-The first report from this area, which is actually a large wetland over a mile in extent, and not yet fully explored, was during the Northern Berkshire count in 1996.
-The known site has since been visited by a number of butterfly observers; Tom Murray’s photos, which appear at www.massbutterflies.org , were taken there in 2004.
-For 2003 and 2004 photos from Sheffield by Mike Nelson, see NHESP Fact Sheet (2/2010), and for 2009 photos from Hinsdale by Betsy Higgins, see above and Massachusetts Butterflies 33, Fall 2009.
+Between 1993 and 2009 Dion Skipper was found in ten towns, as shown in Map 104a.
+MBC records show sight or photo reports from six towns: North Adams, Savoy, Richmond, Hinsdale, Sheffield, and Northampton Fitzgerald Lake.
+The finding of a colony in North Adams was significant, because at the time it marked the northernmost extension of Dion Skipper in this state.
+The first report from this area, a large wetland over a mile in extent, was during the Northern Berkshire NABA count in 1996.
+The site has since been visited by a number of butterfly observers; photos by T. Murray, shown at www.massbutterflies.org , were taken there in 2004.
+There are 2003 and 2004 photos from Sheffield (M. Nelson, NHESP Fact Sheet 2/2010), and 2009 photos from Hinsdale by B. Higgins (above and Massachusetts Butterflies 33, Fall 2009).

 Broods and Flight Time